Having come into effect on the 25th of May 2018, General Data Protection Regulation (GDPR) has been a hot topic over the last year.

 How do I check I’m GDPR compliant?

 We’ve put together a handy checklist which details everything you need to do to ensure your organisation is GDPR compliant.
-You can download your free GDPR compliance checklist for small businesses here.
+You can download your GDPR compliance checklist for small businesses here.

 GDPR Compliance Checklist

 We hope our guide has answered all your questions about GDPR.
 There’s a lot to take in so it can feel overwhelming if you’re not familiar with the regulation and everything it entails.
 To help you understand everything you need to know about keeping your business compliant, we’ve created a simple, easy-to-follow GDPR compliance checklist.

 - GDPR explained in five minutes: everything you need to know

 - 10 things you need to know about GDPR compliance regulations

 - GDPR compliance: 10 steps to avoid fines

 For further information about GDPR for small businesses, you can contact the Information Commissioner’s Office on 0303 123 1113 (local rates apply).
 Alternatively, you can use their live chat function for free between 9am and 5pm Monday-Friday.